metriccoders/metriccoders/README.md

 Here are some of the projects I'm working on:

+- **Retrieval Augmented Generation (RAG)**: I'm creating a large number of RAG notebooks and python programs using Llama-Index.
+These include RAG agents as well.
 - **One Line LLM Tuner**: I'm creating a PyPI package to fine-tune LLMs in one line.
 - **AI Studio**: I'm developing a no-code software to train, download and deploy ML models.
 - **Full Stack LLM Applications**: I'm developing end-to-end applications using Large Language Models.
 This includes AI SaaS applications, including ones powered by Langchain.